By: Marilyn L. Davis

 My bottom was an intervention; Kathleen’s was not fulfilling her obligations as a mom, Jake’s was losing his business, and AJ lost a lucrative professional basketball contract.

-If you decide that your life is not good now, is it because you are using too much and disappointing yourself and others?
-Then you have an excellent opportunity to choose this moment to be your bottom.
+- If you decide that your life is not good now, is it because you are using too much and disappointing yourself and others?

 Had Enough?
 Now Take Action